smejkka3/smejkka3.github.io/_posts/2020-11-14-scan_matching.md

 For this algorithm (Iterative closest point or ICP) to converge, the choice of initial guess is important.
 Also ICP can be slow.
 For this reason PL-ICP was introduced (Point-to-Line Iterative Closest Point).

 ### Point-to-Line Iterative Closest Point
 Instead of looking for point to point metric, PL-ICP is looking for point-to-line metric.
 Point-to-point measures the distances the distance to the nearest point on the segment, while point-to-line measures distance to nearest line containing the segment.
 Point-to-Line converges faster because the level sets the approximate surface better and therefore results in more accurate approximation or the error.
-This is achieved by the contours of the level being line and not concentric and centred around the projected point.
+This is achieved by the contours of the level being line and not concentric and centred around the projected point and thus giving algorithm quadratic convergence instead of linear convergence.

 #### PL-ICL algorithm
 at t=k